roryai/transfer_wizard/README.md

 transfer_manager.rb contains the Transfer class, which handles transfers and instantiates all other classes and includes the FileMgr and DirMgr modules.

-I am creating this to practice building software that interacts with my file system and had a real world application.
-Eventually it will replace the default Sony software that has hundreds of features that I don't use, and is missing a couple that I would like.

 The commit history from 7th February to 21st March disappeared when I copied my local files to another directory.

-### USER STORIES

-As a user

-So that I can backup my photos

-I want to transfer all photos on my camera to my hard drive

-As a user

-So that I can find my photos easily

-I want to transfer photos into folders that are named for the date the photo was taken

-As a user

-So that I don't duplicate photos

-I only want to transfer photos that have not already been transferred

-As a user

-For ease of use

-I want to be able to run the program from my terminal

-As a user

-For more control over my program

-I want to be able to be able to control the following via command line flags:

-Transfer all

-Transfer new

-Transfer with delete

-Destination directory

-As a user

-So that I can make space available on my camera

-I want to delete photos from my SD card once they have been transferred

-As a user

-So that I don't accidentally lose my photos

-I want to confirm that photos have been transferred before I delete them